-One purpose of these Interconnection Guidelines is to implement the final Generation Interconnection Rules (Final Rules) adopted by the Federal Energy Regulatory Commission (FERC) on August 19, 2003 in FERC Order No. 2003.
-The Final Rules require all FERC-jurisdictional electric utilities, including the Xcel Energy Operating Companies, to use standardized generation interconnection procedures and agreements for all pending or new requests to interconnect a generator at transmission voltage (in general at or greater than 69kV in SPS, 44kV in PSCo and 34.5kV in NSP) subject to certain regional differences.
+One purpose of these Interconnection Guidelines is to implement the final Generation Interconnection Rules (Final Rules) adopted by the Federal Energy Regulatory Commission (FERC) on August 19, 2003 in FERC Order No. 2003.1 The Final Rules require all FERC-jurisdictional electric utilities, including the Xcel Energy Operating Companies, to use standardized generation interconnection procedures and agreements for all pending or new requests to interconnect a generator at transmission voltage (in general at or greater than 69kV in SPS, 44kV in PSCo and 34.5kV in NSP) subject to certain regional differences.2

 The Final Rules establish a pro forma Large Generation Interconnection Procedure (LGIP) and Large Generation Interconnection Agreement (LGIA).
-The LGIP and LGIA will be incorporated in the Open Access Transmission Tariffs (OATTs) applicable to each Xcel Energy Operating Company (see below).
+The LGIP and LGIA will be incorporated in the Open Access Transmission Tariffs (OATTs) applicable to each Xcel Energy Operating Company are described in section B.3.
 Another purpose of these Guidelines is to document the detailed technical requirements for interconnection not included in the LGIP or LGIA, as allowed by the Final Rules.
-To the extent there is a conflict between these Guidelines
+To the extent there is a conflict between these Guidelines and the

-Standardization of Generation Interconnection Agreements and Procedures, Order No. 2003, Fed.
+1 Standardization of Generation Interconnection Agreements and Procedures, Order No. 2003, Fed.
 Reg.
 Vol. 68, No. 160 (August 19, 2003).